 Notice on the picture to the left.
 The last digits are 910.
 The last two digits are your date code.
 That means this boat here is a 2010 vessel.

-Knowing the manufacture and year of the boat will give you a good heads up on what possible problems you could incur during your restoration adventure.
-This leads us into our next major points of what you should know before buying your project boat!
+Knowing the manufacturer and year of the boat will give you a good heads up on what possible problems you could incur during your restoration adventure.
+This leads us to our next major points of what you should know before buying your project boat!

 The Fuel Tank

 After you know what year the boat was built and what brand it is.
 This gives you a good starting point of figuring out what the major components that could possibly need replaced are.
 The first one is the fuel tank!